Fed03/functional-programming-talk-giuneco/fragments/benefits.md

 - Thanks to immutability, pure functions are inherently thread-safe (parallelize all the things!)
 - They are reasonable
   @ul[list-content-concise fragment](false)
-  - Knowing that they do not depend on anything external, decreases the cognitive load
+  - Knowing that they do not depend on anything external decreases the cognitive load
   - Referential transparency
   @ulend
 @olend